DlutMedimgGroup/AnatomySketch-Software/AID/Operating Procedures of Annotation by Iterative Deep Learning.md

 Since 3D medical data labeling takes a lot of time, the problem of lack of labels is often encountered when training deep neural networks.
 This hinders the use of the excellent method of deep network to solve practical problems.
 This article introduces a method of iterative annotation and training using AnatomySketch (AS).
 The main process of this method includes (a) Annotate a small amount of data (for example, 5 cases) to train an initial network. (b) Use the initial network to segment more data to get their labels, although these labels may not be perfectly accurate. （c) Use AnatomySketch to correct these tags.
 Correction is easier than annotating from scratch, which reduces the workload. (d) Use a larger training set to train a better performance network.
 This process can continue until enough labels are obtained and a network with sufficient performance is trained.

+Tips: The minimum version of AnatomySketch is 1.1.

 ## Initial annotation

 You can determine the amount of data used for the first training based on the size of the data set.
 Since the network used is 2D, it is enough to annotate about 5 cases of data at the beginning.
 The following describes the method of using AnatomySketch to annotate data.
 After opening the AS software, use the "Open" or “DICOM” button to import the data.
 Let’s take an example of annotating a left kidney in CT data.
 The name of data used in the example is "102_image".